rugbyprof/4103-101-IntroOpSys/Assignments/Homework-01-Bash-Intro.md

 ## Prep Work

 - Make sure there is a user: `griffin` on your server with the password `2D2016!!!` and sudo access (if there is not it will mean an automatic zero for this assignment because ...
 I can't grade it if I can't log in).
-- Log into your server.
-You will need to be `root` to edit `/opt`
+- Log into your server and `cd /opt`
+- You will need to be `root` to edit the `/opt` folder
-- Clone your github repository in the folder: `/opt/`.
-Make sure the permissions on this folder are `755`.
+- Clone your github repository in the `/opt/` folder.
 - Make a folder called `assignments` in your github repo.
-- Make another folder called `homework-01` in the `assignments` folder.
-- All scripts for this assignment will be in the `homework-01` folder (that's in the `assignments` folder).
-- A copy of the `homework-01` folder should also be at the same level as your github repo in `/opt` (this will make the path consistent on everyone's server so I can find your programs faster).

 - ![][folder] /opt
     - ![][folder] /your4103repo
         - ![][folder] /assignments
-            - ![][folder] /homework-01
-    - ![][folder] /homework-01

 ### Work Flow (Still Prep)